ROCm/rocWMMA/docs/conceptual/migration-guide.rst

       ...
    }

-Simplified usage with new cooperative fragment changes:
+Here is the simplified usage with new cooperative fragment changes:

 .. code-block:: c++